 Brian Quaranta 10:31

 Yeah, I mean, we’ve got, you know, a team of 15 people here, and, you know, we’ve got Michael, we’ve got Neil, we’ve got Maggie, we’ve got myself, we got a whole group of people.
 So very, very talented group.
 And, you know, we’ve care very much about, you know, people’s retirement future.
 And look, I’ve been in the business for almost 25 years, and I’ve seen the good, the bad and the ugly.
 And, you know, I think I’m, you know, well versed at this point in my career to understand the big mistakes that people make.
 And unfortunately, we still see people making these mistakes, you know, risking money, they can’t afford to lose, buying into the cookie cutter phrases of staying in the market, when they should be getting out of the market.
-Like “don’t worry about it, hang in there.
+Like, don’t worry about it, hang in there.
 You’re in it for the long haul.
-It’s just a paper loss.”
-You know, I mean, you got to ask yourself, folks, Wednesday’s a long haul ever.
+It’s just a paper loss.
+You know, I mean, you got to ask yourself, folks, when does the long haul ever end.
 And, you know, if you talk to a financial advisor, they’ll tell you, you know, if you’re going to be investing money, be in it for the long haul.
 You know, I heard somebody say the other day, you know, if you have at least 20 years, before you need the money, you know, go ahead and put your money in the market.
 So, my question is, when that 20-year, clock ticks by and you reach the 20th year, what do you do, then you don’t go back into another 20 years.
 But that’s what people do all the time.
-And I don’t mind people being in the market, but they’re taking risks with money, they can’t afford to lose.
+And I don’t mind people being in the market, but they’re taking risks with money they can’t afford to lose.
 And so, people have to think about how they’re going to retire and how they’re going to generate the income.
 And that’s where annuities can be a smart investment for the right person.

 Sure.
 Well, again, let’s dig into it.
 Because, you know, there are very strong feelings about annuities.
 And I certainly in the time that we’ve been working together, I have learned a lot about annuities from you, and what makes sense for people, and sometimes it makes sense.
 Sometimes it doesn’t.
 So, let’s talk about them.